 Formed in 2013 this group was soon meeting an unmet need in our community for quality teaching and banding in general as it attracted returning adults as well a raft of students from local schools.
 It now has three levels of bands:

-1. North Shore Brass Academy Band – An invitation only band of mainly students – it is the current champion D grade band for New Zealand.
-Most recently it was promoted to the C grade.
+- North Shore Brass Academy Band – An invitation only band of mainly students – that performs locally and contests nationally in the C grade.

-2. North Shore Brass Academy Community Band – an all-comers band that attracts adults and students from our youth band.
+- North Shore Brass Academy Community Band – an all-comers band that attracts adults and students.

 Percussion classes are also taken each week with expert tutor Jenny Raven (Auckland Philharmonic Orchestra)

-There are now over 100 musicians through our band rooms on band nights, aged from eight to eighty with many families involved – mum and son, grandfather, and grandson.
+There are now over 120 musicians through our band rooms on band nights, aged from eight to eighty with many families involved.

 Governance